 Various innovative treatment strategies based on incretin mimetics such as glucagon like agonists on the peptide 1 receptor (GLP1R) or agonists on the glucose dependent insulinotropic peptide receptor (GIPR) are now in development as therapeutic options to treat obesity and related diseases.
-The GLP1R agonists Liraglutide and Semaglutide have been already approved for weight reduction and/or improved control of hyperglycemia in T2DM patients.
-Dual incretin mimetics are in development and some of them such as Tirzepatide (GIPR/GLP1R agonist), which has been approved by the FDA in 2023, will probably soon be approved in Europe.
+The GLP1R agonists Liraglutide, Semaglutide and the dual GIPR/GLP1R agonist Tirzepatide have been already approved for weight reduction and/or improved control of hyperglycemia in T2DM patients.
 And, triple incretin agonists are already on the horizon such as Retatrutide (GIPR/GLP1R + glucagon receptor (GCR) agonist).